 Your company must be committed to learning best practices in the field and discovering new ideas from experts.
-Attend seminars or hire an organizational consultant that can bring in fresh takes that you might not know yet.
+Attend seminars or hire an organizational consultant that can bring in fresh takes that you might not know of yet.

-4. Structured program
+4. Structured programs

 In training, consistency and structure are factors that need to be considered.
 However, over 50% of call center supervisors fail to structure their programs.